bigfix/developer.bigfix.com/site/reference/types/registrynode.md

 # type: registrynode

-The &lt;registrynode&lt; inspectors provide access to the nodes of the IOKit Registry.
+The &lt;registrynode&gt; inspectors provide access to the nodes of the IOKit Registry.

 # classname of &lt;registrynode&gt; : string